HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 Reimage Host by ID

 Re-deploys a host to the same machine.
-Warning, all drives will be erased!
+WARNING -- all drives will be erased!
 Only the Host OS is reinstalled, IP addresses, volumes, etc are not changed.
 The host must be powered off.
 The host must also be in the Ready state.

 ### Required Parameters